Mala Sinha: Personal life

-Mala Sinha was born to Nepali parents after they immigrated to West Bengal, India from the Nepalese plains.
 Sinha married Nepali actor Chidambar Prasad Lohani of Kumaoni Brahmin ethnicity in 1966.
 The couple met when they worked together in the Nepali film Maitighar (1966).
 Lohani had an estate agency business.
 After her marriage, she used to come and stay in Mumbai to shoot films while her husband stayed in Nepal running his business.
 She has one daughter from the marriage: Pratibha Sinha, who is a former Bollywood actress.
 From the late 1990s, the couple and their daughter have been residing in a bungalow in Bandra, Mumbai.
 Her mother lived in her house till her death in April 2017.
 Her daughter takes care of stray dogs and cats at Mala Sinha's home.